-Stories of Success is a lecture series featuring alumni of Purdue ECE.
+Stories of Success is a lecture series featuring alumni and partners of Purdue ECE.
 The participants talk about their time at Purdue and how their ECE degree has helped them achieve success in their professional lives.
 The goal is for current students to see the different paths alumni have taken and the impact their time with Purdue ECE has had on their journey.

 Stories of Success